Alcohol and Health

 ·

-6 min read
+8 min read

 • Reduced health of the gums and teeth with an increased risk of cavities and erosion of the enamel

-• Stay within the recommended low risk guidelines for drinking alcohol (14 or less drinks per week for men, 7 or less drinks per week for women by CDC Guidelines)
+• Stay within the recommended low-risk guidelines for drinking alcohol (14 or less drinks per week for men, 7 or less drinks per week for women by CDC guidelines)

-• Alternate between water and your beverage when drinking alcohol
+• Alternate between water and alcoholic beverages

 • Have at least 2-3 alcohol-free days to allow your system to regenerate